Lanhee Chen: Political and policy work

-After graduating with his first degree in 1999, Chen moved to Washington, D.C. to work at a lobbying firm.
+After graduating with his first degree in 1999, Chen moved to Washington, D.C., to work at a lobbying firm.

 Chen served in 2014 and again in 2018 as a senior adviser on policy to the National Republican Senatorial Committee.
 Prior to serving as Romney's chief campaign policy adviser, he joined Romney's Free and Strong America PAC in 2011 as policy director.
 Previously, he was deputy campaign manager and policy director on California Insurance Commissioner Steve Poizner's campaign for governor, Domestic Policy Director during Romney's 2008 campaign for president, and Senior Counselor to the Deputy Secretary of Health and Human Services.
 He was the healthcare adviser for the George W. Bush 2004 presidential campaign.
 He was also an Associate Attorney at the international law firm of Gibson, Dunn & Crutcher LLP.
 In 2003, Chen was the Winnie Neubauer Visiting Fellow in Health Policy Studies at The Heritage Foundation, an American conservative think tank based in Washington, D.C.

 In 2015, Chen was named one of the POLITICO 50, a list of the top "thinkers, doers, and visionaries transforming American politics".
-He earned a similar honor in 2012, when he was named to a list of POLITICO's "50 Politicos to Watch".
+He earned a similar honor in 2012, when he was named to a list of POLITICO's "50 Politicos to Watch."
 In 2012, Chen was called a "rising star" of the Republican Party.

+California politics

 Chen announced his candidacy for the California State Controller in July 2021, seeking to replace termed out controller Betty Yee.
 He lost to Malia Cohen in the 2022 California State Controller election.

+In 2025, Chen opposed Proposition 50, or the legislative congressional redistricting map amendment, proposed by Governor Gavin Newsom is response to congressional redistricting in Texas.
+Chen described the proposal as “cynical” and argued that while the Texas gerrymander had precedent stemming from a 2003 Supreme Court case, Newsom’s proposal “specifically contravenes California law and the expressed will of the state’s voters“.

+Amtrak Board of Directors

+On September 9, 2024, President Joe Biden announced he would appoint Chen to the Amtrak Board of Directors for a term of five years.
+Chen testified before the United States Senate Committee on Commerce, Science, and Transportation on 25 September.
+During his confirmation hearing, Chen said he would advocate for long-distance routes while at Amtrak.
+Chen also stated he would prioritize strategic planning and financial efficiency at Amtrak.
+He was confirmed by the Senate in a voice vote on 21 December.